Today we are going to talk about working & generating leads for solar contractors.

 Ask prospects what their preferred contact method is.

-- Be ready with the information you can provide to leads in various buying stages.
+You can provide to leads in various buying stages.

 Most people are not looking to buy right away and don’t want a salesperson to call.